dobtco/screendoor-appointment-dropdown/README.md

 3. Embed your form using the code in `test.html`
 4. When a respondent selects a time slot, it will no longer be available to other respondents.

-*Note:* Because we cache the response returned from Screendoor's API, there will be a 1-3 minute delay before the selected option is removed from the dropdown.
+*p.s.* Because we cache the response returned from Screendoor's API, there will be a 1-3 minute delay before the selected option is removed from the dropdown.

+*p.p.s.* To keep API responses snappy, it's expected that you'll move appointments to an "Archived" status once they occur.
+You don't need to do this immediately, but the fewer responses outside of this "Archived" status, the faster the form will load.

 ## License